Woodfield Mall

 Woodfield Mall is a shopping mall located in the northwest Chicago suburb of Schaumburg, Illinois, United States, near the interchange of Golf Road and Interstate 290.
-The mall is the largest shopping mall in the state of Illinois, the second largest being Oakbrook Center in Oak Brook.
+The mall is the largest shopping mall in the state of Illinois, the largest mall in all of Chicago and the second largest being Oakbrook Center in Oak Brook.
 It is also one of the largest shopping malls in the United States.
 The mall features four traditional retailers, which are JCPenney, Macy's, Nordstrom, and Primark.

 The mall is located approximately 27 mi from the Chicago Loop and attracts more than 27 million visitors each year.

 The mall was originally developed by Taubman Centers, which later sold the mall to CalPERS, Miller Capital Advisory, and GM Pension Trusts.
 Taubman continued to manage the mall until December 31, 2012, when GM Pension Trusts sold its stake in the mall to Simon Property Group, which took over management effective January 1, 2013.
+However, due to a deal, Simon now owns 50% of the mall.

 History

 1960s–1970s

 Construction began on Woodfield Mall in October 1969 and the mall opened on September 9, 1971, with 59 stores, growing to 189 stores with 1.9 million retail square feet by 1973, along with a 135 ft water tower to supply water to the mall and the nearby village.
 It was the largest mall in the United States at the time of its opening.